WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 ## Why do this?

 RegTest is a local testing environment in which developers can almost instantly generate blocks on demand for testing events, and create private satoshis with no real-world value.
-Running Wasabi Backend on RegTest allows you to emulate network events and observe how the Backend and the Client react on that.
+Running Wasabi Indexer on RegTest allows you to emulate network events and observe how the Indexer and the Client react on that.
 You do not need to download the blockchain for this setup!

 ## Setup Bitcoin Knots with RegTest